MichaIng/DietPi-Docs/docs/usage.md

 ### Example #2 of file contents

-The following lines give an example of needed changes within the `dietpi.txtf` file.
+The following lines give an example of needed changes within the `dietpi.txt` file.
 The target to be achieved is:

 - Automatic updates
 - Ethernet connection, DHCP, no proxy, no WiFi